 In one critical sense, the attempt to form a distinct corporate culture has advantages for global companies.
 It requires all employees, regardless of their culture of origin, to adopt new, presumably better ways of working and interacting.
 While this process will likely identify gaps in understanding of ‘own’ and ‘company’ culture, some simple language and communication training activities can bridge these gaps, resulting in improved workflow and relationships among international teams and among native and non-native English speakers.
 Here are three ideas:

-Hold a monthly leadership principles coffee break in which global team members from different cultures are paired—either in person or by video conference—to discuss what a given company principle means to them.
+Hold a monthly leadership principles coffee break in which global team members from different cultures are paired—either in person or by video conference—to discuss what a given leadership principle means to them.
 Recognizing and sharing the variability in how one might interpret particular vocabulary is important to make explicit for your teams of both native and non-native English speakers.

-Create a , similar to the work of NPR in which members of the organization interview each other about their experience adapting to the particular company culture.
+Create a StoryCorps, similar to the work of NPR in which members of the organization interview each other about their experience adapting to the particular company culture.
 Which principles have been the hardest to adapt to?
 What strategies have you used?
 Are there aspects of your own culture that you’ve referred to when making the shift?
 The interviews could get recorded and posted, establishing for all that challenges in adapting to the company’s culture is a common experience and that ideas from a range of different cultures can help inform the enterprise’s common endeavor.

-All three of these approaches could have a positive impact on bridging the gap for multicultural organizations and teams.
+All three of these approaches could have a positive impact on bridging the gap for international teams.
 By establishing that the company culture itself is distinct from that of the host country or other cultural identities, the challenge shifts from being one of “helping non-native English speakers and other employees adapt” to “supporting all in better understanding both their colleagues and themselves.”
 How exciting and inspiring a way that would be to frame the work of company culture!